 r of any origin tended to become partly or wholly unvoiced before t, p, k, s, and rs was confused with ss (PE17/71).

 Despite the above, the combination rs is reasonably common in Quenya, but where it appears it is almost always the result of rþ < rth:

-The few case where we see rs > ss, they are all combinations of original primitive r and s:
+In the few cases where we see rs > ss or rr, they are all combinations of original primitive r and s:

 It is conceivable that these surviving rs represent “preserved spelling”, but it is also possible that, despite Tolkien’s statements in OP1 and OP2, this was a late PQ or early TQ sound change before þ > s, and only affect original primitive combinations of rs and not r or s of other origins.

 Also note that despite Tolkien’s statement that ls survived, that combination is rare in Quenya and there is at least one example where it seems ls > ll:

 Conceptual Development: The combination rs does not appear in Early Quenya, but in Qenya Phonology from the 1910s Tolkien said “ls, rs > rs, ls; rarer combinations” (PE12/19), which makes it seem like rs survives.
 Lack of examples makes it hard to determine when he decided rs > ss.